asdf-vm/asdf/docs/plugins/create.md

 #### bin/parse-legacy-file

 This can be used to further parse the legacy file found by asdf.
 If `parse-legacy-file` isn't implemented, asdf will simply cat the file to determine the version.
 The script will be passed the file path as its first argument.
+Note that this script should be **deterministic** and always return the same exact version when parsing the same legacy file.
+The script should return the same version regardless of what is installed on the machine or whether the legacy version is valid or complete.
+Some legacy file formats may not be suitable.

 #### bin/post-plugin-add